Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Introduction

-There are two distinct phenomena which make analyzing the dynamics of shifted QR challenging. \begin{enumerate} \item \textit{Transient behavior due to nonnormality.} In the nonnormal case, the iterates $H_t$ can behave chaotically on short time scales,\footnote{ We measure time not as the number of QR steps, but as the number of QR steps of degree $1$, so for example a QR step with a degree $k$ shift corresponds to $k$ time steps.} lacking any kind of obvious algebraic or geometric monotonicity properties (which are present in the symmetric case).
-This lack of monotonicity makes it hard to reason about convergence. \item \textit{Fixed points and periodic orbits due to symmetry.} The most natural shifting strategies define $p_t(z)$ as a simple function of the entries of $H_t$, typically a function of the characteristic polynomial of the bottom right $k\times k$ corner $\corner{(H_t)}{k}$ of $H_t$ (see Section \ref{sec:related} for more details).
-These strategies typically have attractive fixed points and cycles which are not upper triangular, leading to slow convergence or nonconvergence (e.g. see \cite{parlett1966singular, batterson1990convergence,day1996qr}).
-The conceptual cause of these fixed points is symmetry --- at a very high level, the dynamical system ``cannot decide which invariant subspace to converge to.''
-This feature is seen even in normal matrices, and in fact its most severe manifestation occurs in the case of unitary matrices. \end{enumerate}
+{\em Key Ideas.} The proof of Theorem \ref{thm:main} appears in Section \ref{sec:mainresult}.
+The main new difficulty in the nonnormal case is that the iterates $H_t$ can behave chaotically on short time scales,\footnote{ We measure time not as the number of QR steps, but as the number of QR steps of degree $1$, so for example a QR step with a degree $k$ shift corresponds to $k$ time steps.} lacking any kind of obvious algebraic or geometric monotonicity properties (which are present in the normal case, see e.g. \cite{parlett1974rayleigh,batterson1994convergence}).
+This lack of monotone quantities makes it hard to reason about convergence, as noted by Parlett \cite{parlett1974rayleigh}.
+For example, consider the family of $n\times n$ matrices: